An idea that is developed and put into action is more important than an idea that exists only as an idea. - Buddha

-Then comes the nimitta (mind sign, for example a nice light).
+Breath awareness may be abate as the nimitta (mind sign, for example a nice light) appears in vision.

-Enjoy good confidence in the Buddha's teachings - The first bliss of elevated mind states (jhanas) should not be feared but should be delighted in often (See "Latukikopama Sutta, Majjhima Nikaya").
+A first bliss of elevated mind states (jhanas) should preferably be delighted in often (See "Latukikopama Sutta, Majjhima Nikaya").

 Meditate toward great effortlessness.
 "Identifying the mind essence . . . is the easiest of all meditations.
 All other exercises and practices are merely preparations for it . . . to recognize the nature of one's own mind, or at least to glimpse it."
 Then it "will always shine brightly within him."